What is Flag Theory?

 Courts have repeatedly ruled that tax evasion is a crime.
 But that tax avoidance isn’t.
 It’s well within your rights to pay only the amounts required by law, and nothing more.

 Many individuals and companies currently legally minimize their taxes by intelligently making use of international corporations offshore.
-In fact the largest companies in the United States use offshore Companies to legally defer taxes, sometimes indefinitely.
+In fact the largest companies in the United States use offshore companies to legally defer taxes, sometimes indefinitely.

-The growing number of entrepreneurs with a worldwide focus, or location independent operation are looking for answers.
+The growing number of entrepreneurs with a worldwide focus, or location independent operations, are looking for answers.
 The day of the micro-multinational is upon us.
 If you ever have a question regarding taxes, you should direct it to a qualified tax professional or tax attorney.

 “The Founding Fathers never intended a nation where citizens would pay nearly half of everything they earn to the government.” – Ron Paul